-Our goal in this project is to install imitation beaver dams (Beaver Dam Analogs or BDAs) along Mill Creek in the Emma Wetlands property of the Preserve.
-By doing this we can create diverse habitat and help mitigate urban flooding caused by the extensive amount of impervious surfaces in the City.
+Our goal in this project is to install imitation beaver dams (Beaver Dam Analogs or BDAs) along Mill Creek in the Emma Wetlands.
+We can create diverse habitat and help mitigate urban flooding- just like real beaver dams.

 Learning from #4, the plan going forward is to pursue minor modification to #1 and #2 to provide a gradual build up and splash pad behind the dam and to start with a much lower dam profile than with #4.
 We will then see if we experience the desirable sediment accumulation to raise the creek bed.
 As time progresses, we will continue to raise the elevation using additional weaving material.
 In #4, the current plan is to leave it as is with the weaving material removed and see if the hole will fill in over time and then the support posts can be re-installed.

-July 25th - The pneumatic post driver was found and purchased and a installation work day was scheduled.
+The pneumatic post driver was found and purchased and an installation work day was scheduled.
 The crew came out with a bobcat, a large generator, and the post driver.
 One goal was to get the equipment through the Preserve with as little impact as possible.